GoergPflug/ssd1306-undocumented-grayscale-mode/README.md

 ## Undocumented Register D8

-This register is documented for SSD1303 as Area Color (low power display mode).
+This register is documented for SSD1303 as Area Color and low power display mode.
+Probably low power mode is present.

 **Test: Display 1**